 Create a Nurturing Environment

 Honor practice, make it sacred and intentful - Check out THIS BLOG for inspiration

-Find other musicians who inspire you by their compositions, performance and character
+Find other musicians who inspire you with their compositions, performance, and character

 Anybody, no matter their experience level can do this.
 If you need some help, ask your teacher.
 We have plans for a future blog post describing ideas and suggestions for composition and improvisation.

-Make part of your days practice creative and spend a few mins improvising
+Make part of each practice creative and spend a few mins improvising

 Ask to share your compositions with your friends and especially your teacher

 If you have a piece you are proud of (and you are a Songbird Rising student) we can record it for you!

 Recognize and celebrate your achievements as you would for another.
 When helping your child practice, remember to celebrate their hard work.
 When you meet your practice goals, complete a performance, write a great piece of music, or any other awesome accomplishment, give yourself or your child recognition well deserved!
 Make a big deal about it!